 Shipping containers are ready-made structures that can be transformed into delightful living and work spaces.

-Here are eight container garden rooms and backyard offices that will inspire you to think out of the box.
+Here are eight container garden offices and rooms that will inspire you to think out of the box.

 1. Green-roofed garden office